tomgxz/Kraken/REPORT.md

 #### HTML Syntax

   The first part of creating the drag-and-drop editor was creating the syntax used for the sections.
 I created a basic headline section to use as a template when testing.
 It includes the `section-wrapper`, which has the relevant data tags.
-The section element inside contains all of the required css variables for the section parameters, and then the `grid-item`s with their own individual parameters.
+The section element inside contains all the required CSS variables for the section parameters and then the `grid-item`s with their own individual parameters.

-  The `position` paramater is used in the grid positioning system, with the syntax `<start-row>/<start-column>/<end-row>/<end-column>`.
-This is what will be changed when the element is being moved or resized by JavaScript.
+  The `position` parameter is used in the grid positioning system, with the syntax `<start-row>/<start-column>/<end-row>/<end-column>`.
+This will be changed when the element is moved or resized by JavaScript.

-  Each `grid-item` has an `element-resize-container`, which contains the `resize-corner`s for resizing, and the `element-outline` to show that the element is selected.
-These will not be included in the final product, and instead will be added by the JavaScript so that it doesn't appear in the final site.
+  Each `grid-item` has an `element-resize-container`, which contains the `resize-corner`s for resizing and the `element-outline` to show that the element is selected.
+These will not be included in the final product and instead will be added by JavaScript so that it does not appear on the final site.
 They are included at the moment for design purposes.

-  This is what the example section looked like when I opened the HTML file on it's own:
+  This is what the example section looked like when I opened the HTML file on its own:

   <img alt="Element resize boxes" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/6.1_draganddrop_elements_resizecontainer.png?raw=true"/>